cknow/awesome-validator/docs/in.md

 # In

-Validates if the input is contained in a specific haystack.
+Validates if the input is contained in a specific searcher.

 Valid values: